PyISH: Python Integral Field Spectroscopy Simulation for HWO: Disclosures

 The authors declare that there are no financial interests, commercial affiliations, or other potential conflicts of interest that could have influenced the objectivity of this research or the writing of this paper.

-\textbf{Grace Sweetak} is a graduate student at Lehigh University, completing her thesis work through a collaboration with NASA Goddard under the advisement of Dr. Breann Sitarski, and Penn State under the advisement of Dr. Randall McEntaffer.
+\textbf{Grace Sweetak} is a graduate student at Lehigh University, completing her thesis work through a collaboration with NASA Goddard under the advisement of Dr. Breann Sitarski.
 She received her MS degree in Physics from Lehigh University in 2025, and her BA in physics from Rollins College in 2023.
 She is on track to graduate with her PhD from Lehigh University in physics in 2028.
 Her current research interests include UV instrumentation, protostars, and solar system science.
 She is a member of SPIE.

 \end{spacing}